MHKiT-Software/MHKiT/docs/_sources/qc.rst.txt

 The QC module contains a set of functions for basic quality control analysis.
-These functions are imported from `Pecos <https://pecos.readthedocs.io>`_, an open source Python package designed for quality control analysis of timeseries data.
+These functions are imported from `Pecos <https://pecos.readthedocs.io>`_, an open source Python package designed for quality control analysis of time-series data.
 Pecos was originally developed to monitor solar photovoltaic systems, but is designed to be used for a wide range of applications.

 The following quality control functionality is available in MHKiT: